Price plummets 70%: How the AI computing power rental bubble burst?

 Idle and Delayed H100 GPUs Coming Online Simultaneously

 The simultaneous arrival of idle and delayed H100 GPUs has increased market supply, leading to price declines.
 Platforms like Vast.ai adopt a free market model where global suppliers compete on price.
 In 2023, due to delays in H100 shipments, many resources were not brought online in time, and now these delayed H100 resources are starting to enter the market, along with new H200 and B200 devices, as well as idle computing resources from startups and enterprises.
-Owners of small and medium clusters typically have 8 to 64 nodes, but due to low utilization and exhausted funds, their goal is to quickly recover costs by renting resources at low prices.
-To achieve this, they choose to compete for customers through fixed rates, auction systems, or free market pricing, especially in auction and free market models, where suppliers compete to ensure resources are rented out, ultimately leading to a significant drop in overall market prices.
+Owners of small and medium-sized clusters typically have 8 to 64 nodes, but due to low utilization and depleted funds, their goal is to quickly recover costs by renting out resources at low prices.
+To achieve this, they choose to compete for customers through fixed rates, auction systems, or free market pricing, especially in auction and free market models, where suppliers compete to ensure resources are rented out, ultimately leading to a significant drop in prices across the market.

 Cheaper GPU Alternatives